Masculine beauty ideal: Youthfulness

 Beauty standards have evolved over time, changing based on various factors.
 Youth was seen as beautiful in places such as ancient Egypt, with art as an example of this.
 Egyptian art pieces showed youthful figures in an idealized form.
 Greek and Roman sculptures continued this theme of idealism but chose to represent beauty through qualities such as muscles and intellect.

 Weight

 Over time, wealthy and powerful figures moved away from the idealistic nature and grew to see wealth through access to scarcities as more ideal.
 One of these scarcities was the amount of food accessible at the time.
 When food shortages were a problem, excessive adipose tissue (body fat) was a symbol of wealth.
 Paintings that represented the beauty of the early modern period were of prominent and powerful figures, many showing their wealth through their excess adipose tissue.
 Due to this, they were not painted in an idealistic way, focusing especially on the clothes and other material possessions to accentuate this wealth.

+In the modern day, the opposite is true.
+Men are now praised for and expected to present themselves with an extremely low body fat percentage and big muscles.
+In fact, there is a community of men dedicated to acquiring the ideal male physique called gym bros.
+Men often go through extreme diets, dietary supplements, or performance-enhancing drugs to achieve the ideal male physique.
+There is an increase in eating disorders and body dysmorphia among young men as a result of these current standards.

+Cosmetic procedures

+In the 1950s, cosmetic surgery was first developed.
+While it was not as common for men to go undergo cosmetic surgery during that time, the development of cosmetic surgery reinforced already existing beauty standards for men.

+The current rise of the looksmaxxing community and social media has caused men to be more heavily scrutinized for their appearance.
+As a result, men are beginning to pay more attention to their looks, and there has been a rise in cosmetic procedures done on men.
+Dan Saleh, a leading plastic surgeon at The Face Institute at the Beverly Hospital and Clinic, claims to have seen a significant increase in male consultations for plastic surgery post-COVID.
+In addition, according to the American Society of Plastic Surgeons, the amount of men undergoing cosmetic procedures to enhance their visuals and fit into beauty standards has increased since 2018.
+More men are increasingly getting procedures such as face lifts and botox.
+In some regions, such as East Asia, men get double eyelid surgery, rhinoplasties, and double jaw surgery done to fit the masculine beauty ideal of their culture.

+Cosmetic procedures refer not only to plastic surgery but also procedures that do not require surgical invasion.
+For example, more men are investing in skincare, makeup, eyebrow tinting, and many more procedures that improve their looks and help them better fit the beauty standards for men.